cambridge-healthcare/hi_sinatra-docker/Continuous.Delivery.with.Docker.and.Jenkins.Part.2.md

   tests must pass - both unit, integration and acceptance.
 At this point, we want to catch any integration bugs.

-* our CI environment, with the help of Docker, is actually a staging environment.
-All running Docker containers xxxxxxxx

 * if everything worked as expected, including interactions with all external services, this Docker image will be made available to production.
 The service that is responsible for bringing up new Docker containers from the latest production images will take it from here.

-As all great unix tools, Docker does one thing really well: management of linux containers.
-We are now making public an equally simple bash utility for managing inter-container dependencies, Dockerize.
+Our CI environment, with the help of Docker, is actually a staging environment.
+Docker containers running on the CI are available only on our office network, anyone inside it can connect to them.
+All that it takes to get an instance for a specific app (and all its dependencies) is to push a new branch to Github.

 ### Dockerize

-[Dockerize][dockerize] aims to simplify Docker multi-container dependencies.
-It is a shell utility, with just 2 dependencies: bash & git.
+Today, we are open-sourcing a simple bash utility for managing inter-container dependencies: [Dockerize][dockerize].

 It acts as a Docker proxy, meaning that all commands which it does not understand get forwarded to the docker binary.
+Dockerize has just 2
+dependencies: bash & git.

 The previously described workflow as a single shell command: